7 Subway Tile Patterns to Transform Your Kitchen

 Many backsplashes are designed to cover only part of the wall area.
 But extending subway tile along your entire backsplash space can help add visual interest to your kitchen and make it appear larger.
 It can also provide extra protection for your walls.

-2. Try a herringbone pattern
+2. Try a subway tile herringbone pattern

 3. Do a vertical subway tile pattern